mahmud34033/Automatic-Cover-Page-Generator/README.md

 https://www.figma.com/design/LXUDWxQl4PbPBbrSgdzbNl/Abdullah-Al-Mahmud's-team-library?node-id=0-1&t=uauzsayKX5XEGxkn-1

 ## List of Feature
-• User-Friendly GUI: A graphical user interface developed using Tkinter to facilitate easy input of necessary details.
+- User-Friendly GUI: A graphical user interface developed using Tkinter to facilitate easy input of necessary details.
-• Data Validation: Ensures all user inputs are correctly formatted and complete before processing.
+- Data Validation: Ensures all user inputs are correctly formatted and complete before processing.
-• Data Persistence: Stores user inputs in an Excel sheet for future reference and reuse.
+- Data Persistence: Stores user inputs in an Excel sheet for future reference and reuse.
-• PDF Generation: Creates professional PDF cover pages using the ReportLab library based on user inputs.
+- PDF Generation: Creates professional PDF cover pages using the ReportLab library based on user inputs.
-• Data Reusability: Allows users to retrieve and reuse previously stored data to streamline the cover page creation process.
+- Data Reusability: Allows users to retrieve and reuse previously stored data to streamline the cover page creation process.

 ## User Interfaces
-• Main Input Form: A Tkinter-based form where users enter course details, teacher name, student name, and submission date.
+- Main Input Form: A Tkinter-based form where users enter course details, teacher name, student name, and submission date.
-• Data Retrieval Form: An interface that allows users to select and reuse data from previously stored inputs.
+- Data Retrieval Form: An interface that allows users to select and reuse data from previously stored inputs.
-• Confirmation Dialogs: Pop-up dialogs to confirm data entry, validation success, and PDF generation completion.
+- Confirmation Dialogs: Pop-up dialogs to confirm data entry, validation success, and PDF generation completion.

 ## Input Output Demo
-• User Input:
+- User Input:
-o Document Type & Template Selection: Users choose the document type and template. o Course Details: Users input the course code and course name. o Teacher Info: Users provide the name, designation and department of the teacher. o Student Info: Users enter the student's details. o Submission Date: Users specify the submission date.
+-- Document Type & Template Selection: Users choose the document type and template.
+-- Course Details: Users input the course code and course name.
+-- Teacher Info: Users provide the name, designation and department of the teacher.
+-- Student Info: Users enter the student's details.
+-- Submission Date: Users specify the submission date.
-• Output: A PDF file is generated containing the provided details formatted into a cover page.
+- Output: A PDF file is generated containing the provided details formatted into a cover page.